smedrec/smart-logs/.qoder/repowiki/en/content/Server API/Compliance API.md

 - Management of scheduled compliance reports
 - Integrity verification of audit events
 - Support for data classification and filtering
+- Implementation of GDPR-compliant pseudonymization for data subject rights
 - Integration with authentication and rate limiting systems

 The API follows a modular design with clear separation of concerns, using middleware for authentication, rate limiting, and error handling.
 It is designed to be secure, scalable, and compliant with industry standards.